 When it comes to other decorations, why not make your own?
-You can use cardboard to make a skeleton or tombstones, make spiders out of black pipe cleaners, create ghosts out of old sheets, or repurpose your toilet paper rolls to make scary bats.
-You can even put bloody hand-prints on your windows using red poster paint!
+You can use cardboard to make a skeleton or tombstones, make spiders out of black pipe cleaners, create ghosts out of old sheets, and repurpose your toilet paper rolls to make spooky (and kind of adorable) bats.
+You can even put bloody handprints on your windows using red poster paint.
 Still stuck?
 Here are 42 cheap and easy ideas for DIY Halloween decorations.

 If making your own treats is too time-consuming, there are a number of ethical alternatives to regular candy brands.
 Look for products with independent certifications such as USDA Organic, CERES, Australian Certified Organic, NASAA Certified Organic, and Fairtrade.
-Keep in mind, however, that these certifications don’t necessarily mean that the entire supply chain involved in making that candy is both socially and environmentally ethical.
+Keep in mind, however, that these certifications don’t necessarily mean that the entire supply chain involved in making that candy is both socially and environmentally sound.
 If you do choose to buy regular candy, just limit the amount you give to each child.
-Buying only what you need is better for the environment and for the kids!
+Buying only what you need is better for the environment and for the kids.

 So there you have it.
 With these tips, us conscious consumers don’t have to miss out on all the spooky fun.
 Happy Green Halloween.